 The best thing to do is to mow your leaves a few times as they fall.
 Raise the mower deck as high as it will go and close off the outlet.
 You can even attach a mulching blade if you like, to really mulch things up and save your grass blade.
 Mulched leaf litter left in the fall, has even been shown to reduce dandelion populations.

-Leaving perennial plants to go to seed feed migrating song birds.
+Leaving perennial plants to go to seed to feed migrating birds.

 Many plants end their seasonal life cycle by going to seed.
 This is the end result of the summers work, to procreate the species.
 It is our tendency to cut flowers off the plants as soon as they no longer “look good”.
 This is especially true in the fall.
 However, many migrating song birds and hibernating small animals use the oil rich seeds as a source of nutrients for long journeys and cold nights.
 There are plants that will spread like wild fire if left to be natural.
 Some thought and attention should be maintained, but for the most part these seeds are imperative to the survival of these small creatures.

 How often in the fall do we see really slow moving honeybees buzzing around the warm corners of the garden, or other little beings crawling on the snow or hovering by an open window.
 Although it looks to us that the garden is not active in the later season, it is very much.
 As much as the seeds feed the migrating song birds, so too the late pollinator insects.
 The late garden colour is highlighted to our eye in the fresh autumn snow.
 To a bee or bird, it can be a much needed food station.
 A few species of pollinating insects use the standing stocks and leaves of plants for their winter snooze as well.